jskeet/DemoCode/Drums/index.md

   setting on the TD-17 is very quiet, for example.
 In the TD-17, on the module, press the Setup button, select the USB option, and set the "USB Output Gain" option.
 I had success with a setting of +20dB.
+- Optionally select an instrument group to record, or leave it at the default "All" to record all instruments.
+If you only want to record user samples, select the "Off" instrument group.
+(That contains a single instrument called "Off", but at that point you're not wasting much time recording silence.)
+  - Currently there's no way of recording "just some" instrument groups; it's either all or a single group.
+Please give me feedback if this limitation causes you any practical difficulties.
 - Select how many user samples you wish to record.
 There's no point in recording more samples than are populated on your module, but the explorer can't determine how many there are.
 Also, you may not wish to record the samples anyway.
-- Select the relevant audio device in the dialog.
-(In the above example, my audio device is "IN (3- TD-17)".)
+- Select the relevant audio device in the dialog, if a suitable one isn't picked by default.
+  - For the TD-17, the audio device is likely to be of the form "IN (3- TD-17)".
+  - For the TD-27 (and I suspect the TD-50), each trigger can be recorded separately.
+    Either record the KICK input, or MASTER.
+Note that the pad to record is KICK regardless of which instrument group is being recorded, as all samples are played through the kick trigger.
 - Make sure your module has the same kit selected as is shown in the dialog box.
 You can edit this; I'd recommend using a "user" kit that is still untouched, for two reasons: